Medgend Icon

 How can I be more active at work?

 Most of us sit when we are working, often in front of a computer.
-In fact, less than 20% of Americans have physically active jobs.
 It can be challenging to fit physical activity into your busy workday, but here are some tips to help you get moving:

 • Get up from your chair and move around at least once an hour